-SIGNAL: journey of noise-appreciation.
+SIGNAL (2016): a journey of noise-appreciation.

 Just like that, my taste in music converted as well.
 I discovered musicians who incorporated recordings of such industrial sounds into their production, and eventually, I got into synthetic noises too.
 Suddenly, noise wasn't a disturbance; it was a medium, an instrument.

 The timing couldn't be better, as this visual noise works hand in hand with the audio noises.

 The video is made mostly from footage I captured in London when I used to live there.
-I noticed a pattern of a suppressed individuality across the city, which ultimately triggered the idea, that the human beings creating values within a metropolis possess some similarities with the wireless signals which surround them – their importance is tremendous as a unit of hundreds or thousands, but it vanishes when the unit is split into isolated cases.
+I noticed a pattern of a suppressed individuality across the city, which ultimately triggered the idea that the human beings within a metropolis possess some similarities with the wireless signals which surround them – their importance is tremendous as a unit of hundreds or thousands, but it nearly vanishes when split into isolated cases.
 The people leave housing estates to commute to work like the data leave transmitters to receivers.
 Both units can create values, like they can get lost along its way, confuse, and break.
-Merged aspects of achievements and vanity might graduate into an overdose of sensations, which is overwhelming but needs to continue to maintain the machinery of productivity.
+Merged aspects of the metropole's achievements and vanity can overwhelm, but no matter overdose of sensations, the machinery of productivity goes on.

 Audio-wise, I accompanied the synths sounds with recordings of various sounds across the city.
 I also sampled a part of Saul Williams' poem "Gunshots By Computer," to complement the story.